nextcloud/news/docs/externalapi/Legacy.md

 {
   "version": "5.2.4",
   "warnings": {
-    "improperlyConfiguredCron": false  // if true the webapp will fail to update the feeds correctly }
+    "improperlyConfiguredCron": false,  // if true the webapp will fail to update the feeds correctly "incorrectDbCharset": false
+  }
 }
 ```